MrMisterMisterMister/project-accessibility/projectaccessibility/README.md

 npm run format
 ```

 Formats JavaScript and JSX files in the `src` directory using Prettier.
 It automatically applies formatting changes.
+For Prettier configuration and options, refer to the [official Prettier documentation][4].

 ### 6. Check Code Formatting